 For providers of supported housing where tenants do not receive domiciliary care, the Real Tenancy Test can be used to enhance good practice in giving tenants genuine rights, choice and control in their home.
-The Real Tenancy Test does not apply to supported housing schemes where the arrangements are not long term.
+(The Real Tenancy Test does not apply to supported housing schemes where the arrangements are not long term.)

 The Real Tenancy Test only focuses on the tenancy and does not take all quality issues for housing and support into consideration.
-To check the quality of the service there are other excellent tools that complement The Real Tenancy Test such as Reach Standards in Supported Living and Hands Off, It's My Home that complement the quality assurance frameworks for Supporting People and Domiciliary Care Services.
+To check the quality of other aspects of support there are other excellent tools that complement The Real Tenancy Test such as Reach Standards in Supported Living1 and Hands Off, It's My Home.2